wix-incubator/wix-code-docs/wix-table-reservations-v2/wix-table-reservations-v2/guides/Introduction.md

 # Introduction

-The Reservations API provides all the functionality required to create and manage restaurant table reservations.
+The Table Reservations API provides all the functionality required to create and manage restaurant table reservations.

 The Reservations API contains the following APIs:
 * [Reservation Locations](https://www.wix.com/velo/reference/wix-table-reservations-v2/reservationlocations) - This API allows you to provide location information and configure reservation settings for individual restaurants.
 A reservation location represents a physical restaurant, and at least 1 must be configured before using endpoints in the other Reservations APIs.